squared-studio/SkillVerse/RTL_design_verification/chapter_00002.md

-# Chapter 2: Verification Planning and Strategy
+# Verification Planning and Strategy

 ## Verification Plan (Test Plan)
 A verification plan outlines the strategy and approach for verifying a design.
 It includes the scope, objectives, and resources required for the verification process.